 “In reality, herd immunity is extremely complex.
 The kind of numbers that get thrown around are making really simplistic assumptions.
 So you calculate what proportion of a population you need to have vaccinated or immune based off of how transmittable it is,” Parker said in a Wednesday phone interview.

 He said if one area has high vaccination rates compared to another area, then herd immunity isn’t quite reached.

-“If you had a really high uptick in vaccine in one community, but little uptick in the other community … it gets washed out by the lack of uptick,” Parker said, adding the unvaccinated part of the community could breed new variants that could potentially be vaccine resistant.
+“If you had a really high uptake in vaccine in one community, but little uptake in the other community … it gets washed out by the lack of uptake,” Parker said, adding the unvaccinated part of the community could breed new variants that could potentially be vaccine resistant.